William-Ogilvie/NYC-taxi-data-analysis/README.md

 ### Conclusion

-We conclude with three of the best models we produced most suited to potential real world use cases.
+We conclude with three of the best models we produced, most suited to potential real world use cases.
 The best model for a 30 day forecast, which would allow for medium term predictions of taxi use.
 The best model for a 24 hour forecast for short term predictions on taxi use, with the idea of running this model regularly to update predictions.
 The final model will be for a 168 hour forecast for short to medium term predictions of taxi use.

 The models are as follows, we give their name, the features they are trained on and their percentage improvement on the naive baseline by our average MAE metric we describe earlier.

-For the 30 day forecast the best model is a linear regression with a 2nd order trend, trained on all 336 lags that we find significant (see notes below for a full list), yearly and weekly fourier features with 10 harmonics for yearly and 5 for weekly.
+For the 30 day forecast, the best model is a linear regression with a 2nd order trend, trained on all 336 lags that we find significant (see notes below for a full list), yearly and weekly fourier features with 10 harmonics for yearly and 5 for weekly.
 It provides a 34.1% improvement on the naive baseline by average MAE.

-For the 24 hour forecast the best model is a boosted linear regression with 0th order trend (so no trend), trained on a reduced feature set found using SHAP values.
+For the 24 hour forecast, the best model is a boosted linear regression with 0th order trend (so no trend), trained on a reduced feature set found using SHAP values.
 This means no fourier features and only on 30 lags (see notes below for a full list).
 This provides a 40.6% improvement on the naive baseline by average MAE.

-For the 168 hour forecast the best model is the same boosted linear regression with 0th order trend, again trained on exactly the same 30 lags.
+For the 168 hour forecast, the best model is the same boosted linear regression with 0th order trend, again trained on the same 30 lags.
 This time it's improvment on the naive baseline is 32.8%.

-Below we plot all three of the best forecasts using our very own streamlit app:
+Below we plot all three of the best forecasts using our very own Streamlit app:

 ![image](images/readme_forecast_app_linear_order2_11.svg)
 *Figure 27: 30 day forecast of the linear regression with 2nd order trend (linear_order2)*